It all began with a 5k.

 Is This Real Life?!

-From the list of charities, I zeroed in on Team for Kids.
-I’d like to say that I was drawn to their noble mission of helping fight childhood obesity, and while that’s true…I was mostly interested that they had the lowest minimum fundraising amount of all the official charity partners.
-I submitted the TFK signup form on a whim; there was no turning back now.
-The worst case scenario would see my credit card getting charged the full $2,620 (AAAAH!), so I’d better get my ass in gear and raise some money!
+From the list of charities, I zeroed in on Team for Kids, an organization dedicated to helping fight childhood obesity.
+Their fundraising goal looked attainable, even though I had never done fundraising on this level.
+I submitted the TFK signup form; there was no turning back now.
+The worst case scenario would see my credit card getting charged the full $2,620 (AAAAH!), so I’d better get my butt in gear and raise some money!

 What happened next was surreal.